QuantEcon/lecture-python-advanced.myst/lectures/amss2.md

 ## BEGS Approximations of Limiting Debt and Convergence Rate

-It is useful to link the outcome of our reverse engineering exercise to limiting approximations constructed by {cite}`BEGS1`.
+It is useful to link the outcome of our reverse engineering exercise to limiting approximations constructed by BEGS {cite}`BEGS1`.

-{cite}`BEGS1` used a slightly different notation to represent a generalization of the AMSS model.
+BEGS {cite}`BEGS1` used a slightly different notation to represent a generalization of the AMSS model.

 We'll introduce a version of their notation so that readers can quickly relate notation that appears in their key formulas to the notation that we have used.